top of page

 About

-A 2019 Guggenheim Fellow in Music Composition, Matt’s recent works have been heavily influenced by southern folk music traditions, particularly those of the Gullah Geechee people of the Coastal Carolinas.
+A 2019 Guggenheim Fellow in Music Composition and the 2023 - 2027 SCArts Music Composition fellow, Matt’s recent works have been heavily influenced by southern folk music traditions, particularly those of the Gullah Geechee people of the Coastal Carolinas.
 In addition to contemporizing folk songs and oral histories, Matt does extensive work recording and archiving the songs and stories of Gullah elders in the region.
 He has engineered recordings for the “Free and Equal Project” in partnership with the NEA, and artists Ron Daise, and Dave Douglas.
-He was a keynote speaker at the 2017 National Association of Leadership Educators Conference, and a finals judge at the 2019 International Trumpet Guild Jazz Competition.
-He is a member of the SC Masterworks Jazz Ensemble.
+Additionally active as a researcher, Matt recently negotiated a partnership between SCETV and USC to be the home of the Marian McPartland’s Piano Jazz Archive, which includes 80 seasons of audio programs and over 5000 documents.
+This project was supported by a $10,000 archival grant awarded by the Grammy Museum in 2025.

 Lowcountry, featuring Chris Potter